imranhsayed/wordpress-example/themes/aquila/README.md

 # Aquila Theme - WordPress Block Theme

-A modern WordPress theme built with Vite for blazing-fast development and optimized production builds.
-This theme demonstrates how to integrate modern build tooling with WordPress's block editor and theme architecture.
+A modern WordPress theme built with `@wordpress/scripts` for optimized development and production builds.
+This theme demonstrates how to integrate WordPress's official build tooling with the block editor and theme architecture.

-> 📖 **For detailed Vite configuration and build system documentation, see [README.vite.md](./README.vite.md)**
+> 📖 **For detailed build system documentation, see [docs/README.build.md](./docs/README.build.md)**

 ## 📁 Project Structure